andreasviklund201/streamserver/README.md

 nginx with key generator for livestreaming.

-keygenerator is located in /home/nginx
+Keygenerator is located in /home/nginx

 STEP ONE